Nikki Lilly: Modeling

 In May 2025, Christou partnered with L'Oréal to model on the red carpet at the 2025 Cannes Film Festival.
-In October 2025, she walked the runway at Paris Fashion Week.
+In October 2025, she walked the runway at Paris Fashion Week for Matières Fécales' Spring 2026 show.
 That year, she also modeled for Acne Studios' Spring 2026 show.

-Charity work
+Activism

 Christou and her parents set up The Butterfly AVM Charity to raise awareness of AVM, raise funds for research into the condition, and to support sufferers and their families.

 In 2024 Christou became a patron of Face Equality International, an alliance of Non-Governmental Organisations (NGOs), charities and support groups which are working at national, regional or international levels to promote the campaign for ‘face equality’.
 In March 2025 Nikki spoke at the United Nation Human Rights Council about her experiences of facial differences.